 About Pinewood Technologies Group PLC:

 Established in 1981, Pinewood Technologies Group PLC (Pinewood.AI) is a leading cloud-based full-service technology provider to automotive retailers and OEMs.
 Pinewood.AI’s system is a market-leading automotive intelligence platform, which has been developed collaboratively with dealers and OEMs to provide secure software across sales, aftersales, accounting and CRM.
-With headquarters located in the UK and North America, Pinewood.AI serves a global user base spanning over 20 countries and has long-standing partnerships with over 50 OEM brands.
+With headquarters located in the UK and North America, Pinewood.AI serves a global user base spanning 36 countries and has long-standing partnerships with over 50 OEM brands.

 Previously part of Pendragon PLC, in 2024 Pinewood.AI became an independent entity following the sale of Pendragon’s UK Motor and Leasing divisions to Lithia Motors Inc, one of the largest automotive retailers in North America.
 In February 2025, Pinewood Technologies Group PLC acquired Seez, an automotive AI & ML SaaS platform.
 LON: PINE, OTCQX: PINWF